hvs-consulting/SANextract/README.md

 - Option A: Clone the repo and run `go build`.
 - Option B: `go get github.com/hvs-consulting/SANextract`

 There are no third-party dependencies.
-Since it SANextract is written in pure go, you may cross-compile it for all architectures supported by go.
+Since SANextract is written in pure go, you may cross-compile it for all architectures supported by go.
+Tested with Go 1.14.